-Chairman of the Recreation, Leisure and Open Spaces Committee
+Recreation, Leisure and Open Spaces Committee Report by the Chairman Cllr Andy Briers

 I am pleased to present the annual report of the Recreation, Leisure and Open Spaces Committee 2022.

 As other chairman will no doubt mention, and as everyone is acutely aware, these last few years have been extremely difficult for all of our residents.
 That said, I have to give thanks to all at Ringwood Town Council for all they have done during this time for our local residents.